drbr/euchreSpace/index.md

 ### Variations

-- Some communities allow the highest bidder to name “no trump”, where there are no left and right bowers, leaving **A** high in all four suits.
-Our family does not use this.
+- Some communities allow the highest bidder to name “no trump”, where there are no left or right bowers, leaving **A** high in all four suits.
+Our family does not do this.
 - Some communities require the dealer to place a minimum bid (often 3 or 4) if all the preceding players have passed.
 We don’t do this either.

 ### Special Bids: Playing Alone